Complete Guide to Compound Interest

 How compounding frequency changes results

-The more frequently interest compounds, the more you earn.
-Here is $10,000 at 5% for 20 years under different compounding schedules:
+The more frequently interest compounds, the more you earn, because interest gets added to the balance sooner and starts generating its own interest earlier.
+On $10,000 at 5% for 20 years:

 The difference between annual and daily compounding on this amount is approximately $648.
-The gap is real but modest at 5%.
-At higher rates or larger principals, it becomes more meaningful.
+The gap is real but modest at a 5% rate.
+At higher rates or with larger principals the difference becomes more meaningful.
 Most savings accounts and investment returns compound daily or monthly.
+As discussed in how compound interest really works, the frequency matters less than the rate and time.

 The Rule of 72

-The Rule of 72 is a shortcut for estimating how long it takes money to double.
-Divide 72 by the annual interest rate:
+The Rule of 72 is a mental math shortcut for estimating how long it takes money to double:

 How regular contributions change the picture

 Most people do not invest a lump sum and walk away.
 They add money regularly.
-The formula for the future value of regular contributions (an ordinary annuity) is:
+The future value of regular contributions uses the ordinary annuity formula:

 Try it yourself